SanderSMFISH/napari-buds/README.md

     1. Open images in napari and create empty label layer.
 For multichannel images each channel should be provided seperately to napari.

     2. If multichannel images are unaligned the  translate widget under Plugins>napari-buds>Translate can be used.
     Select which layer should be translated to align to the layers in widget menu.
 Then use the ASWD keys to translate (move) the selected layer.
     To register changes and update coordinates of the translated image in napari press t.

     ## Random forest classification
-    3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.Open the
+    3. To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.

     4. To train a random forest classifier, in the created label layer draw examples of cells, buds and background (see tutorial video below).
     In the Define Label segment of the widget you define which label value (class #label_value) corresponds to cells, buds and background.
     In the segment **Layers to extract Features from** we can select which layers will be used in training the random forest classifier.
 Next press **Train                 classifier**.
     After training is completed a result layer is added to layer list.
 Inspect the results carefully to asses classifier performance.
 The trained classifier can be         saved using the **save classifier** button.
     Previously trained classifier can be loaded by pressing **Load classifier**.
 Loaded classifer can applied to new images by pressing **Classify**, resulting             again in a results layer.
 It is possible to change the random forest parameters with **the Set random forest parameters** button and changing the values in the pop up menu.
 Press **Run** to register changed settings.
-For an example of the parameters used see: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html and https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_trainable_segmentation.html.
+For an example of the parameters used see: https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html and
+    https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_trainable_segmentation.html.